Winter Session January 21 ~ April 10, 2026

 (‘live’ online via Zoom or by recording)

-Join for 12, 8, or 4 weeks OR drop-in anytime for one class or a portion of the series.
+Join for 4 or 8 weeks OR drop-in anytime for one class or a portion of the series!

 Wednesdays